sophstad/calendar-web/CONTRIBUTING.md

 ## Reporting Issues and Asking Questions
 Before opening an issue, please search the [issue tracker](https://github.com/ADI-Labs/calendar-web/issues) to make sure your issue hasn't already been reported.

-Otherise, if you have permission, create a card here on the [waffle board](https://waffle.io/ADI-Labs/calendar-web)
+If you are a member of *Aesthetic*, create a card here on the [waffle board](https://waffle.io/ADI-Labs/calendar-web)

 ## Development